Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Still.
 In a pinch, with the right disposable pack, it could even pull off a HELLNO.
 Which was easily the quietest way to reach a planet’s surface, and therefore something JETS had been wanting for years.

 Which was why Hoeff’s little whatever-the-hell-they-were team was field trialing them.
-So far...ten out of ten, would survive again.
+So far... ten out of ten, would survive again.

 "Shit," Bruuk sniffed toward them, as they lounged around and silently suffered under the suit’s *insistent* pressure.
 "We could use somethin’ like that, *yijao?"*